Table of Contents

 Uncle Bob was out of the question, of course… But the ‘nifty fifty’ was really the name to build a strong association with this photographer portfolio WordPress theme – it’s just as lightweight and professional as the renowned 50mm lens.
 Just don’t say it’s a myth! 🙂

-The hamburger menu is a great choice in this type of a theme as it hides all possible distractions.
+The hamburger menu is a great choice in this type of theme as it hides all possible distractions.

-The Nifty Fifty theme uses a “srcset” attribute, it defines the best device-pixel ratio making the theme 100% responsive and delivering awesome user experience to the owners of all devices.
+The Nifty Fifty theme uses a “srcset” attribute, it defines the best device-pixel ratio making the theme 100% responsive and delivering an awesome user experience to the owners of all devices.
 That is, your photos keep their original quality without scrolling and regardless of the device used.

 You may switch between white and dark skins.
 To change the skin, simply navigate to the WordPress Customizer > Colors: